MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 ## Synchronization Service

-Deploying MIM Sync on Windows Server 2008 R2, or using SQL Server 2008 R2 as the underlyng database, is deprecated, as these platforms are no longer in mainstream support.
+Deploying MIM Sync on Windows Server 2008 R2, or using SQL Server 2008 R2 as the underlying database, is deprecated, as these platforms are no longer in mainstream support.

 The ECMA1/XMA extensibility framework has been replaced by ECMA 2.0.
 Updating existing ECMA1 management agents with ECMA2.0 connectors is required.